- Download our Moving to Denmark Guide (PDF)

 Driving in Denmark

 Expats can drive in Denmark with their foreign driving licence for a total of 180 days after receiving their permanent residency status.
 Thereafter, they must exchange their licence for a Danish one.
-Expats who are from EU countries, the Faroe Islands, Norway, Iceland and Liechtenstein can legally drive in Denmark, provided their licences are still valid.
+Expats from EU/EEA countries can legally drive in Denmark, provided their licences are still valid.

-Most expats from outside these regions will need to exchange their foreign driving licence and take theoretical and practical driving tests.
-Expats whose driving licences are not in the Latin alphabet must have them translated into either English or Danish.
+Most expats from outside these regions will need to exchange their foreign driver's licence and take theoretical and practical driving tests.

 Useful links